jpsi-0895/core/doc/exception/Exception Handling with reference to object modeling.md

 ## What are Checked exceptions?
 The exceptions that are subtypes of `Exception` (`exclude subtypes of RuntimeException`) are categorized as checked exceptions.
 When we use code that can `throw checked exceptions`, we must handle them, otherwise the compiler will complain.

+## What are Unchecked exceptions?

+In contrast, we don’t have to catch *unchecked exceptions* which are subtypes of `Error` and `RuntimeException`.
+Methods also don’t have to declare to throw unchecked exceptions.
+It’s because programs typically cannot be recovered from unchecked exceptions.